The orbital anisotropy profile of the Gaia-Sausage/Enceladus accretion remnant

+Of course, as a spherical model, while these Osipkov-Merritt-type models can reproduce the radial density and anisotropy profiles, they cannot reproduce the triaxial shape and kinematics of GS/E, which is a limitation to keep in mind when using this result.

 We test the resilience of our findings to choices in selection protocol, and find that using both less restrictive and more restrictive chemical and kinematic cuts still leads to a sample with an anisotropy profile with Osipkov-Merritt-like characteristics.
 We also investigate a possible alternative hypothesis that could explain our observations, namely that the anisotropy decrease in the inner Galaxy is driven by \textit{in-situ} halo contamination, and that GS/E actually has a constant anisotropy profile to as small radii as we are able to probe.
-We test this hypothesis by creating and sampling from a candidate DF with the correct anisotropy profile based on the \textit{Aurora} halo population combined with a constant anisotropy DF for GS/E. We determine that this DF does not satisfactorily match the GS/E data when examined using other kinematic properties, and that our best-fitting Osipkov-Merritt combination DF does a better job, allowing us to refute the contamination hypothesis.
+We test this hypothesis by creating and sampling from a candidate DF with the correct anisotropy profile based on the \textit{Aurora} halo population combined with a constant anisotropy DF for GS/E. We determine that this DF does not satisfactorily match the GS/E data when examined using other kinematic properties, and that our best-fitting Osipkov-Merritt superposition DF does a better job, allowing us to refute the contamination hypothesis.